47chapters/letsgo/docs/reference/letsgo-cli.md

 #### yarn ops issuer add

-Adds a new trusted issuer to a deployment or designates one of the existin built-in PKI issuers as _active_.
+Adds a new trusted issuer to a deployment or designates one of the existing built-in PKI issuers as _active_.

 You must specify either: